 If you are in a management position or aiming to get into one, you'll have heard about the 5 performance objectives.

 If you are in a management position or aiming to get into one, you’ll have heard about the 5 performance objectives.
-For an organisation, they’re valuable ways to stay focused, achieve goals and be successful.
-However, the common understanding of the 5 performance objectives is also fraught with misconceptions and buzzwords.
+For an organisation, performance objectives are valuable ways to stay focused, achieve goals and be successful.

-In this post, we’ll give you a condensed guide to what the 5 performance objectives are really about.
-We look at the “top 5” that you’d learn about in business school.
+In this post, we’ll give you a condensed guide to what five key performance objectives are and what they can bring to your business.
+These top five are objectives that you would learn about in business school.

 What is a performance objective, anyway?

 Think of it this way.
-If you’re a CEO and you want your business to succeed, what are the areas that you should focus on?
-What types of activities should you promote so that your company is financially viable and successful?
+If you’re a CEO and you want your business to succeed, what types of activities should you promote so that your company is financially viable and successful?
+What goals need to be met to produce a quality good or service?
 The answers to those questions are your performance objectives.

 What are the 5 performance objectives?

 Over time, academics and experts have agreed about 5 performance objectives that apply to most organisations.
-They are:
+To make this applicable to real life, we can use the example of a manufacturing company.
+Let’s get into it:

 Cost.
 You’re probably not surprised to find this financial indicator on this list.
 The lower the cost of business operations, the lower the price can be for customers.
 Cost is one of the fundamental elements of competition, and so it’s an attractive performance objective to almost every business model out there.